-The long-awaited follow up to the 1988 cult comedy classic — known as much for its legendary characters as its opulent costumes — is finally premiering on March 5 on Amazon Prime Video.
+The long-awaited follow up to the 1988 cult comedy classic — known as much for its legendary characters as its opulent costumes — is finally available to stream on Amazon Prime Video.
 The film follows newly-crowned King Akeem (Eddie Murphy) and his trusted confidante Semmi (Arsenio Hall) as they embark on an all-new adventure that takes them from their royal African nation of Zamunda back to Queens, NY.

 There’s a new generation of royals joining the star-studded cast in the sequel (including KiKi Layne, Jermaine Fowler and Teyana Taylor), giving Ruth the opportunity to amplify the opulence of African royalty through a fresh, modern lens.

 The costumes proudly on display seem to tell an entire story within themselves — from the rich hues and embroidered fabrics to the bold patterns and lavish jewels.

 We sat down with Ruth to break down the vibrant costumes of Coming 2 America and hear her advice to up and coming black costume designers.

 You’re known for character-centric costume design.
 Are you bringing that same mentality to Coming 2 America?
 What has that been like for you?

 Yes!
 I am who I am and I have an aesthetic that I love which is African diaspora.
 I wanted to bring an aesthetic to Coming 2 America that was authentic, that felt like there was representation and that was also lighthearted.
 It definitely was a challenge to follow in the footsteps of such an iconic film.